Power Management on VMware Horizon Cloud on Microsoft Azure

 • Select Optimize for Performance when you want the system to power on the next desktop instance sooner rather than later.
 Even though you are spending more by having the next desktop ready to go before the user demand requires it, this setting increases the chance that when users try to launch a desktop from the assignment, the desktop is already powered up to meet that demand.

-The threshold values used for assignments or farms configured with Optimized for Performance is as follows:
+The threshold values used for assignments or farms configured with Optimized for Performance are as follows:

 • Low threshold: 23%